jackyzha0/jackyzha0.github.io/content/thoughts/state channels.md

 Properties
 - Near-instant finality: after all parties sign a state update, it can be considered final.
 Not instant because of dispute window
-- Strong privacy properties: every intermediate transaction happens 'within' the channel and doesn't need to be published to chain (which isn't true for sidechains for example)
+- Strong [[thoughts/privacy]] properties: every intermediate transaction happens 'within' the channel and doesn't need to be published to chain (which isn't true for sidechains for example)
 - Requires all parties to be available
 - Requires all participants to be hardcoded in the contract